elotroalex/chiens/_texts/translation.md

 - I'm leaving
 - don't speak, don't laugh
 - Africa sleeps---don't speak, don't laugh.
 Africa bleeds, my mother
-- Africa splits open, shattered on a trough of vermin,
+- Africa spreads herself open, broken to a stream of vermin,
-- to the sterile invasion of __sperm of the rape__!
+- to the sterile invasion of the sperm of rape!

 - {:.sp} The Chorus.